-Measures of the NAIRU are one of several tools policymakers use to assess how far the economy is from full capacity and what this means for labour market outcomes, wages growth and inflation.
-For example, the NAIRU is considered by the Reserve Bank when setting monetary policy in order to achieve its objectives of full employment and low and stable inflation.
-In particular, the Reserve Bank uses the estimated unemployment rate gap as a tool for forecasting wages and inflation, which helps to assess how far it is from its objectives and what it can do to achieve those objectives:
+Measures of the NAIRU are one of several tools policymakers use to assess how far the economy is from full capacity and what this means for labour market outcomes, wages growth and inflation.1 For example, the NAIRU is considered by the Reserve Bank when setting monetary policy in order to achieve its objectives of full employment and low and stable inflation.
+In particular, the Bank uses the estimated unemployment rate gap as a tool for forecasting wages and inflation, which helps the Reserve Bank Board assess how far it is from its objectives and what it can do to achieve those objectives:

 - If the unemployment rate is higher than the NAIRU, the economy would not be at full employment and there would be downward pressure on inflation.
-If inflation is likely to be below the inflation target, the Reserve Bank might want to stimulate the economy by lowering the cash rate and/ or implementing unconventional policies (see Explainer: Unconventional Monetary Policy).
+If inflation is likely to be below the Board's target, the Reserve Bank Board might want to stimulate the economy by lowering the cash rate target and/or implementing unconventional policies (see Explainer: Unconventional Monetary Policy).
 This encourages spending, thereby stimulating aggregate demand and reducing spare capacity (see Explainer: Transmission of Monetary Policy). - If the unemployment rate is lower than the NAIRU, the economy is operating above its full capacity, and there is upward pressure on inflation.
-If inflation is likely to be above the inflation target, the Reserve Bank might want to cool the economy by raising the cash rate and/or withdrawing other policy support.
+If inflation is likely to be above the Board's target, the Reserve Bank Board might want to cool the economy by raising the cash rate target and/or withdrawing other policy support.
 This would help to reduce aggregate demand and inflationary pressures.